OVERVIEW

 Even if you don't receive a 1099, you still have to report your TaskRabbit income.
 Access your earnings on TaskRabbit by logging into your account and going to "transactions."
 Each state has its own tax rules for independent contractors, so be sure to check your state's regulations.

-TurboTax Tip: Even if you don't receive a 1099, you must still report your TaskRabbit income.
+Even if you don't receive a 1099, you still need to report your TaskRabbit income.
 Access your earnings on TaskRabbit by logging into your account and going to "transactions” and report that income on your tax return.

 Business expense tax deductions